 Like every other city across the world, the Marrakech culture shapes the atmosphere of the area and its people.
 Marrakech is a diverse culture due to its many historical influences, which can be seen through the people, their cuisine and the architecture.
 Marrakech, which is known as the “red city,” is heavily influenced by two key civilizations – Islamic and Berber.

-And, its culture is seen through the traditions, music, crafts, religion, and language.
+The culture in Marrakech is seen through the traditions, music, crafts, religion, and language.
 Read further if you wish to learn more about the culture and tradition in Marrakech.

 Marrakech’s primary languages are Arabic and Berber, the largest ethnic group is the Berbers and is still spoken throughout the country.
 The unofficial second language in Morocco is French, which many children learn very at a very young age.
 People who live in touristy areas tend to understand the English language very well.

 It’s not uncommon for Marrakech people to know and speak four different languages, which means you should have no issues with communication in this diverse city.

 Most of the people who live in Marrakech are of the Islam religion.
 These Muslims follow the religion faithfully and observe the entire holy Ramadan month – no smoking, eating, sex and drinking during the daytime hours.
 People tend to sleep in the daytime hours but get up when it’s night.
 It’s not uncommon for small cafés to stay open all night into the wee hours of the morning.
 The end of Ramadan is marked by the feast of Eid es Seghir also called Eid al-Fitr and the Sugar Feast.

 Households considered well-off will often sacrifice a sheep to mark the Abraha during the Eid-el Kebir festival (Festival of the Sacrifice).